 An investment of £18 million per year England-wide in similar services could reduce the cost to the state by £384m over three years and almost £1 billion over five years.
 Yesterday the Ministry of Justice announced, jointly with the Corston Coalition, a rescue fund to ensure that existing women’s one-stop-shop services threatened with closure can remain open.
 The MoJ have also announced that the department will commission effective women’s services from 2012 onwards.

 This research makes clear the savings that could be achieved if every town and city had a dedicated centre for women living with chaos and multiple needs.
 Prison should no longer be the last safety net for women like Alex.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.